1968 Stanley Cup Final: Game four

 With their backs against the wall, the Blues put everything to the test, rallying from an early one-goal deficit to take the lead into the third period.
 However, Montreal was not to be denied and won the Stanley Cup in game four as J. C. Tremblay fired home the winning goal.
 When the game ended, the fans came on the ice to celebrate, and balloons, hats and programs were thrown from the stands.
-Jean Béliveau, in a cast and crutches from his broken ankle, with Ralph Backstrom accepted the Cup from NHL president Clarence Campbell and the players did a victory lap with the Cup.
+Jean Beliveau, in a cast and crutches from his broken ankle, with Ralph Backstrom accepted the Cup from NHL president Clarence Campbell and the players did a victory lap with the Cup.